 After acceptance into the SAIL program, students are required to have a minimum of three participation “contacts” per semester.
 The first contact must be a counseling or advising appointment with their assigned SAIL Counselor.
-The second contact can be met in a variety of different ways including; a second appointment with their SAIL Counselor, meeting with one of SAIL’s Academic Coaches or other staff members, attending a SAIL or campus workshop or event, meeting with a faculty adviser, or completing an internship, research, or community service activity.
+The second contact can be met in a variety of different ways including; a second appointment with their SAIL Counselor, meeting with one of SAIL’s Academic Coaches or other staff members, attending a SAIL or campus workshop or event, meeting with a faculty advisor, or completing an internship, research, or community service activity.

-Failure to complete three contacts per semester could result in the termination of participation in the SAIL Program so that we allocate these slots to students on the admission waitlist.
+Failure to complete three contacts per semester could result in the termination of participation in the SAIL Program so we can allocate these slots to students on the admission waitlist.
 Students will receive more information regarding maintaining active status at their mandatory New Student Orientation.

-To secure their spot in the program, Continuing SAIL students must renew their applications at the beginning of each academic year.
+To secure their spot in the program, Continuing SAIL students may renew their applications in April for the next academic year.
 Students may choose to participate in the program until graduation as long as they fulfill these requirements.

 The SAIL Program offers a variety of academic and advising support services to enhance student success.

 Academic Advising and Counseling

 The primary goal of the program’s counseling component is to enhance the personal and academic growth of students.
-By utilizing the SAIL Student Development Model (SSDM), SAIL delivers a clear and comprehensive program to meet the needs of students at any point in their development.
+By utilizing SAIL's Compass (a Student Developmental Model), SAIL delivers a clear and comprehensive program to meet the needs of students at any point in their development.
 Within this framework, SAIL counselors provide a full range of advising and counseling services, including:

 - Short- and long-term educational planning